opensearch-project/documentation-website/_api-reference/index.md

 # REST API reference

 You can use REST APIs for most operations in OpenSearch.
-The OpenSearch REST API reference includes the paths, HTTP verbs, supported parameters, request body details, and example responses.
+In this reference, we describe how to use each API, including the paths and HTTP methods, supported parameters, and example requests and responses.

 Most REST APIs supported by OpenSearch are included in this reference.
 If you know of any that are missing, feel free to enter feedback or submit a pull request.
 {: .tip }